 There are some things you should learn before building a website.
-Starting with the basics, who are you building the website for?
+Let’s start with the basics.
+Who are you building the website for?
 Unless you’re building the website for yourself – literally – chances are, you’re building it for potential customers or users.
 You are NOT building it for yourself.
 (Admittedly, you may have selfish reasons for creating a website, but those reasons should come later.)
 While you may think that building a website for customers or users is obvious, trust me – it isn’t.
 Many entrepreneurs and business managers forget this basic fact.
 They put the cart before the horse and start evaluating content management systems like WordPress, Wix, or Squarespace to see which offers the best deal.
 If this sounds like you, stop!

 Do your homework first

 Before building a website, do some research.
 Understand who your customer or user is; this will help you understand who to target, the messaging to use, and the type of information to include on your website.
 Next, investigate competitor websites to see what customer expectations are with respect to features; this will help ensure repeat visitors and positive word-of-mouth.
 Finally, visit industry or complementary websites for ideas and new features to incorporate.

 1. Develop a Customer or User Profile

 If you haven’t done so already, find a piece a paper, your laptop, or mobile device, and jot down all the aspects of who you think your customer or website user is.
 In other words, create a customer profile for your website.
 Once you know who your customer/user is – their attributes, purchasing habits, and product preferences – you’ll know who you’re designing the website for and what their expectations may be.
 Consider developing personas to help refine the process.
 With personas representing who your typical customer is, you can better define motivations and emotional triggers that help explain actions they will take – or not – while visiting your website.